xcube-dev/xcube/docs/source/rectify.md

 The output produced by the algorithm is

-* *N* target measurement images retrieved from source measurement images by projection.
+* *N* target measurement images generated from source measurement images by projection.
 * Target image geometry given as pixel size *Δx=Δy* and the coordinate offset of the upper left target image pixel *x0,y0*.
 Pixel size and